-Note Programs
+Note Program

 Funding agreements are investment contracts whose reserve liabilities are equal to the account value and are established by contract deposits, increased by interest credited and decreased by contract coupon payments and maturities.
 Contract holders do not have the right to terminate the contract prior to the contractually stated maturity date.
 Credited interest rates vary by contract and can be fixed or floating.
-Under the note programs, the Company creates special purpose entities ("SPEs"), which are investment vehicles or trusts, for the purpose of issuing medium-term notes to investors.
-Proceeds from the sale of the medium-term notes issued by these SPEs are used to purchase funding agreements from the Company.
+Under the note program, the Company created a special purpose entity ("SPE"), which is an investment vehicle or trust, for the purpose of issuing medium-term notes to investors.
+Proceeds from the sale of the medium-term notes issued by the SPE are used to purchase funding agreements from the Company.
 The medium-term notes are secured by the funding agreements with the note issuer granting a security interest in the funding agreement to the indenture trustee for the notes.
 The payment terms of any particular series of notes are matched by the payment terms of the funding agreement securing the series.
-The Company has a \$3.0 billion Global Medium-Term Note Program of which \$1.8 billion in notes have been issued as of December 31, 2019.
-The amounts outstanding were \$1.8 billion and \$1.5 billion at December 31, 2019 and December 31, 2018, respectively, and are included in the Statutory Basis Balance Sheets as "Policyholder dividends payable and other contract liabilities".
+The Company has a \$5.0 billion Global Medium-Term Note Program of which \$3.6 billion in notes have been issued as of December 31, 2020.
+The amounts outstanding were \$3.6 billion and \$1.8 billion at December 31, 2020 and December 31, 2019, respectively, and are included in the Statutory Basis Balance Sheets as "Policyholder dividends payable and other contract liabilities".